shawnLeeZX/solution_to_intro_to_datascience_UW_coursera/README.md

 ## Assignment 3 & 4

-I have used mapreduce before, thus I finished assignment three rather quick and does not include them.
+I have used mapreduce before, thus I finished assignment three rather quickly and does not include them.

 As for assignment 4, I missed the notification of this assignment and does not make it.